axibase/atsd-api-test/STYLEGUIDE.md

 **Exactly one blank line** separates each section that is present.

+IDE-generated header with information about the author **must be removed**.

 ### 3.1 License or copyright information, if present

 If license or copyright information belongs in a file, it belongs here.